PrathibhaNair03/Low_powerCM_ANN/README.md

 The activated current represents the neuron’s output Iout is then fed into subsequent stages in a network.

 ## Instructions to download eSIM on Windows
+ eSim installation in Windows OS

+    i.
+Download eSim for Windows OS from "https://esim.fossee.in/".
+Disable the antivirus (if any).

+    ii.
+If MinGW and/or MSYS is already installed in your machine, then remove it from the PATH environment variable as it may interfere with eSim and might not work as intended.

+    iii.
+Now double click on eSim installer and then follow the instruction to install eSim.

+    iv.
+Now, double click on the exe file to start the installation process.
+If a window appears, click Yes to complete the installation.

+    v.
+By default eSim will be installed in C drive, under an auto-generated FOSSEE Folder.
+Note that installation directory can neither be in ”Program Files” nor can contain any spaces in its path.

+    vi.     eSim icon will be created on desktop.
+You can double click on the eSim icon created on the Desktop after installation.

+    iv.
+To uninstall eSim and all of its components, run the uninstaller "uninst-eSim.exe" located at top-level eSim directory (where this INSTALL file can be found).